 George Engelmann, was a renowned botanist.
 He helped to develop the Missouri Botanical Garden using plants that he grew on the farm in Shiloh.
 This acreage today represents the last “old growth” forest in Shiloh Valley.

-Gustave Koerner married Sophie Engelmann (Frierdich’s daughter); he became Illinois Supreme Court judge and lieutenant governor of the State; presided over the 1860 Illinois Republican Convention that nominated Abraham Lincoln; he garnered German support for Lincoln as Republican nominee for President.
+Gustave Koerner married Sophie Engelmann (Frierdich’s daughter); he became Illinois Supreme Court judge and lieutenant governor of the State.

 Today, the Engelmann property is a St. Clair County Park.
 The County bought it to preserve its history.
 Besides its unspoiled habitat, there are two historic homes on the property as well as the Engelmann family cemetery.

 In 1834, Dr. Adolph Reuss emigrated to the US and purchased a 200-acre farm in Shiloh, Illinois.
-Dr. Reuss was physician and zoologist, known for his work in the fields of herpetology and arachnology.
-He worked as a farmer and maintained a successful medical practice.
+Dr. Reuss was a physician and zoologist, known for his work in the fields of herpetology and arachnology.
+He worked as a farmer and maintained a successful medical practice (making all of his calls to the sick on horseback.)
 His home was often used as a hospital.
 His estate grew to 450 acres.

 In 1850, the Shiloh Post Office was established but was moved to O’Fallon in 1854.
 The Shiloh Post Office was re-established in 1858.
 In 1911, the Post Office was closed again with residents getting rural delivery out of O’Fallon.
 Today, Shiloh has 4 zip codes in its corporate limits – 62269, 62221, 62226 & 62225.